aishfenton/bees_solver/README.md

   - Buildr (http://buildr.apache.org/)

 ## Usage
-Can be run across any of the canonically benchmark problems found in /src/main/scala/com/routably/beessolver/vrp/data.
-Pass the problem name as an argument as such:
+Can be run across any of the canonic benchmark problems found in /src/main/scala/com/routably/beessolver/vrp/data.
+Pass the problem name as an argument to BeeSolver:run task.
+For example:

 	buildr BeesSolver:run[P01E51K05]